iganna/semobay/README.md

 Dear potential users,

 this version of the Bayesian SEM package is not finished yet.
-However, we have a lovely package, which perfectly copes with different SEM models please visit: https://arxiv.org/abs/1905.09376
+However, we have a lovely package, which perfectly copes with different SEM models;
+please visit:
+https://arxiv.org/abs/1905.09376